gitandre/cos3711-ass2-q2/README.md

-When a user chooses to add an item from the menu, use the Factory Method design pattern to return a pointer to either a Confectionery or ReadingMaterial object from the data entered by the user.
+When a user chooses to add an item from the menu, use the Factory Method design pattern to return a pointer to either a Confectionary or ReadingMaterial object from the data entered by the user.

 The factory method should take a QString as an argument indicating what type of